 Sarah started her rotation in February 2019 and officially joined the lab in April 2019, co-mentored with Karen Arndt.
 She studies the chromatin remodeler Chd1 and how it is co-transcriptionally recruited to chromatin.
 Sarah graduated from the University of Dallas in 2018 with a B.S. in Biology and a Concentration in French.
 She enjoys traveling as often and she can, reading a wide variety of classic and contemporary literature, and going to concerts.
 Her silly lab talent is that she can pipette ambidextrously.

 Kris joined the lab in April 2018.
 Kris graduated in 2016 from Allegheny College with a BS in Biology and a minor in Studio Art.
-She has worked in a variety of lab environments, and is using her time as a technician in the Hainer lab to help narrow her academic interests before pursing a PhD.
-She has been studying martial arts for nine years, loves bad movies, and would volunteer to go to space without hesitation.
-Her silly lab talent is being able to pour three stacks of LBAmp plates from a single liter of medium.
+They have worked in a variety of lab environments, and is using their time as a technician in the Hainer lab to help narrow their academic interests before pursing a PhD.
+They have been studying martial arts for nine years, they love love bad movies, and they would volunteer to go to space without hesitation.
+Their silly lab talent is being able to pour three stacks of LBAmp plates from a single liter of medium.

 Santana joined the group in June 2018.
 She graduated in April 2018 from the University of Pittsburgh at Johnstown with a Bachelor’s Degree in Biology, and she plans to continue her education in a graduate program in the future.
 She has a passion for community service and volunteering, and spends her free time painting, writing poetry, and being a loving cat mom.
 Her silly lab talent is shearing the caps of of Eppendorf tubes in the microcentrifuge.